 Online English Degree Programs

 You can earn online degrees in English, general studies, and more.
 Online degree programs allow for a greater amount of flexibility in your studies and are particularly useful for working professionals who don't have the time or resources to attend a traditional college.
 Online and accelerated degree programs are just a few of the options available to working adults.

 Careers You Can Pursue With a Degree in English?

 Career Specializations: Media, Writing, and Communications

 The more obvious careers are often the hardest to come by.
 Novelists, creative writers, and poets are important to society, but the demand for their services and the average salary are not overwhelming.
 English teachers require further education in teaching and are also in very limited demand.
 If these types of jobs are your dream then you should pursue them, but if not, you may want to consider some of the many other careers open to an English major.

 If you're interested in the media, you can consider working as a reporter, editor, researcher, publisher or literary agent.
-Public relations and advertising are also fields which reward the superior communications skills of an English major.
-Business administration and management careers are often overlooked by English majors, but your critical skills and world perspective help you do very well in a profession where comprehension, decision making, research and writing skills are valued.
+Public relations and advertising are also fields that are well-suited to the communications skills of an English major.
+Business administration and management careers are often overlooked by English majors, but English's critical thinking skills and world perspective can be very helpful in a profession where comprehension, decision making, research and writing skills are so important.